 When the blood sugar levels increase, the body reacts by attempting to throw it out to achieve a state of equilibrium.
 The seat of this activity is the kidneys.
 They produce more urine to reduce glucose in the blood and throw it out as toxins.
 This leads to frequent urination.
-If you have been making recurrent trips to the washroom, observe if you have others Type 2 Diabetes warning signs and talk to your doctor.
+If you have been making recurrent trips to the washroom, observe if you have other type 2 diabetes warning signs and talk to your doctor.

-Another Type 2 Diabetes warning sign is a sudden, unexpected weight loss.
-This is because of loss of fluids and burning more calories through all the frequent urination.
+Another type 2 diabetes warning sign is a sudden, unexpected weight loss.
+This is because of the loss of fluids and burning more calories through all the frequent urination.
 Also, those with diabetes cannot metabolize the blood glucose leading to weight loss.

 Craving food all the time?
 Watch out as this is one of the Type 2 Diabetes warning signs.
 This is the eternal paradox of diabetes.
 One has high blood sugar levels because of all the glucose coursing through in the bloodstream, but the person still feels impoverished of energy.
 To get energy, the body demands more glucose, making the person feel hungry.

 Excessive hunger may have another reason for people with diabetes.
 The body becomes resistant to insulin.
 This sends a signal to the pancreas to produce more insulin.
 High insulin levels in the blood signal the brain to demand more food to balance out the hormone.